sonnyit/java/_posts/2016-06-16-j-garbage-collection.md

 Unlike C language the developers need not write code for garbage collection in Java.
 This is one among the many features that made Java popular and helps programmers write better Java applications.

 Java garbage collection is an automatic process to manage the runtime memory used by programs.
 By doing it automatic JVM relieves the programmer of the overhead of assigning and freeing up memory resources in a program.

+### Can the Garbage Collection be forced explicitly?

+No, the Garbage Collection can not be forced explicitly.
+We **may request** JVM for garbage collection by calling **System.gc()** or **Runtime.gc()** method.
+But this **does not guarantee** that JVM will perform the garbage collection.

+### Advantages of Garbage Collection

+1. Programmer doesn't need to worry about dereferencing an object.
+2. It is done automatically by JVM.
+3. Increases memory efficiency and decreases the chances for memory leak.

 ### JVM architecture [&#10548;](#tables)